freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/blend-images.md

 id: 5d3ffa56e5b42a8be2747034
 title: Blend images
 challengeType: 0
 videoUrl:
 ---

 ## Description
 <section id='description'>
-In this lesson we will look at cv.addWeighted.
-This function calculates the weighted sum of two arrays.
+<code>cv.addWeighted()</code> method will help you blend pictures via calculating the weighted sum of two <code>cv.Mat()</code>.
-We use the functions: <code>cv.addWeighted(src1, alpha,	src2,	beta,	gamma, dst)</code>  where <code>src1</code> is first input array, <code>alpha</code> is a weight of the first array elements, <code>src2</code> is second input array, <code>beta</code> is a weight of the second array elements,<code>gamma</code> is a scalar added to the sum. <code>dst</code> output array that has the same size and number of channels as the input arrays.
-The function addWeighted calculates the weighted sum of two arrays as follows: dst= src1 * alpha + src2 * beta + gamma
+Then we saying "weighted" we mean transparency of pictures.
+It's value vary from 0 to 1.
+In this sample we are using next OpenCV function:
+<code>cv.addWeighted(src1, alpha, src2, beta, gamma, dst)</code>

 </section>

 ## Instructions
 <section id='instructions'>
-You should use <code>cv.addWeighted()</code> to blend two images.
+In the current sample we should set transparency(alpha, beta) of each picture(src1, src2), scalar which added to result(gamma) and cv.Mat() for result(dst).
 </section>

 ## Tests